 How to get from Heathrow to London City

 London City Airport is located in the Docklands and is on the east side of London – pretty much on the other side of town compared to Heathrow.
-You need to factor in at least 1.5 hours to get from Heathrow to London City Airport – and that’s just the time you will be spending traveling, pretty much whichever mode of transportation you pick.
+You need to factor in at least 1.5 hours to get there from Heathrow to – and that’s just the time you will be spending traveling, pretty much whichever mode of transportation you pick.

-The fastest way to transfer from Heathrow to London City is by Heathrow Express and tube.
-Once you are in Paddington, hop on the Bakerloo Line eastbound and get off at Baker Street.
-From there, take an eastbound Jubilee Line train to Canning Town and then the DLR to London City Airport.
+The fastest way to get to London City from Heathrow is by a combination of Heathrow Express and metro.
+Take the train to Paddington, then hop on the Bakerloo Line eastbound and get off at Baker Street.
+From there, take an eastbound Jubilee Line train to Canning Town and the DLR to London City Airport.
 Make sure to buy your Heathrow Express tickets well ahead to save some money!

-If time is not an issue, the cheapest way to travel from Heathrow to London City Airport is by tube.
+If time is not an issue, the cheapest way to travel to London City Airport is by metro.
 Take the Piccadilly Line to Green Park, where you will have to change and take an eastbound Jubilee Line train to Canning Town and from there the DLR to the airport.

 I don’t really recommend transferring from Heathrow to London City Airport by taxi or shuttle.
 It will be really expensive and time consuming as traffic in London is absolutely insane, but definitely easier of you are traveling with lots of luggage.
 You can book your private transfer here.